-Ibrahim’s (as) childhood
+Ibrahim’s (AS) childhood

-But Ibrahim (as) never saw those big-eared statues as more than giant toys he could play with.
-This is because the presence of God was always with him, even from birth.
+Prophet Ibrahim (AS) was born in a family of idolaters.
+His father used to make god-like statues with his own hands.
+But Ibrahim (AS) never saw those statues as anything more than giant toys he could play with.
+This was because the presence of God was always with him, even from birth.

-“Indeed, We bestowed aforetime on Abraham his (portion of) guidance, and We were well acquainted with him (as to his Belief in the Oneness of Allah, etc.)”- Quran, 21:51.
+“Indeed, We bestowed aforetime on Abraham his [portion of] guidance, and We were well acquainted with him [as to his Belief in the Oneness of Allah, etc.].”
+(Quran, 21:51)

 The ultimate sacrifice

 “So, We gave him the good news of a boy ready to suffer and forbear.”
-[Surah Al Saffat 37:101]
+(Quran, 37:101)

 “And when he (his son) was old enough to walk with him, he said, ‘O my son!
-I have seen in a dream that I am slaughtering you (offer you in sacrifice to Allah), so look what do you think?”
-(Qur’an, 37:102).
+I have seen in a dream that I am slaughtering you [offer you in sacrifice to Allah], so look what do you think?”
+(Quran, 37:102)

 “O Ibrahim, You have fulfilled the vision.”
 Indeed, We thus reward the doers of good.
 Indeed, this was the clear trial.
 And We ransomed him with a great sacrifice, And We left for him [favourable mention] among later generations: “Peace upon Ibrahim.”
 Indeed, We thus reward the doers of good.
-Indeed, he was of Our believing servants’ (Qur’an, 37: 103-11).
+Indeed, he was of Our believing servants’ (Quran, 37: 103-11)

-What can we learn from Ibrahim’s (as) devotion?
+What can we learn from Ibrahim’s (AS) devotion?

 - Sabr (patience)

 Courage is the ability to face our fears and stand for our beliefs.
-Ibrahim (as) had the courage to confront his father in the name of Allah (swt).
+Ibrahim (AS) had the courage to confront his father in the name of Allah (SWT).
 He never feared rejection when he taught his people to turn away from the worship of idols and pray to the One and Only Allah.

-Qadi ‘Iyad says, “Prophet Ibrahim (as) was often to be found in dangerous situations.
+Qadi ‘Iyad says, “Prophet Ibrahim (AS) was often to be found in dangerous situations.
 He went more than once into difficult places from which the valiant and heroic had fled.
 He was firm and did not leave.
-He advanced and did not retreat nor waver” (Al-Shifa).
+He advanced and did not retreat nor waver.”
+(Al-Shifa)

 - Raising our children the right way

 “O my father!
 Do as you are commanded.
-If Allah wills, you shall find me of the patient” (Qur’an, 37:102).
+If Allah wills, you shall find me of the patient.”
+(Quran, 37:102)

 The significance of a good Qurbani

+Every year, on Eid al Adha we celebrate Ibrahim’s devotion to Allah (SWT) with our own animal sacrifice.
 Qurbani, also known as Udhiya, is a compulsory act of worship for all abled Muslims.
-For many poor people, this is the only time in the year when they get to eat meat.
-In rural areas, where Qurbani is performed directly by the family, this ritual is taken very seriously, and no part of the animal goes to waste in the process.
+This meat is distributed to needy people.
+For many, this is the only time in the year when they get to eat meat.
+In rural areas, where Qurbani is performed directly by the family, this ritual is taken very seriously, and no part of the animal goes to waste.
 After performing the sacrifice, people distribute the meat to the poor in their community and celebrate the spirit of togetherness.

-- Say Takbeer during the sacrifice.
+- Reciting Takbeer during the sacrifice.

 - Not all animals are eligible for Qurbani.
 We should only sacrifice cattle, goats, sheep and camels.